facebookresearch/seamless_communication/README.md

 To learn more about the collection of SeamlessM4T models, the approach used in each, their language coverage and their performance, visit the [SeamlessM4T README](docs/m4t/README.md) or [🤗 Model Card](https://huggingface.co/facebook/seamless-m4t-v2-large).

 > [!NOTE]
 > Seamless M4T is also available in the 🤗 Transformers library.
-Visit the [SeamlessM4T README](docs/m4t/README.md#transformers-usage) for more details.
+Visit [this section](docs/m4t/README.md#transformers-usage) for more details.

 ## SeamlessExpressive